-The GCCA+ aims at building a stronger alliance between the EU, its Member States and those developing countries that are most vulnerable to climate change.
+The EU GCCA+ aims at building a stronger alliance between the EU, its Member States and those developing countries that are most vulnerable to climate change.
 It involves a wide range of actors for change across the world.

 The EU Delegations in partner countries drive the identification and formulation process of national and regional interventions funded through the EU GCCA+ initiative.
-EU Delegations, in collaboration withpartner country governments, support the implementation, monitoring and evaluation of GCCA+ programmes.
+EU Delegations, in collaboration withpartner country governments, support the implementation, monitoring and evaluation of EU GCCA+ programmes.
 At all stages of the project cycle, they ensure in-country coordination with international organisations and other development partners.

 EU Member States co-finance some interventions as part of wider joint initiatives at the national or regional level.
 For more information, see ‘How can EU Member States participate?’

 EU Member State development agencies are also involved as partners in EU GCCA+ national programmes.

 Partner country governments participate in the policy dialogue on climate change with the EU, at the national level or in the context of regional and global initiatives.

 Partner countries’ ministries, government agencies and other public institutions play a key role in the identification, formulation, implementation and monitoring of EU funded GCCA programmes.
 Some governments also co-finance these interventions from the national budget.
 For more information, see ‘How can governments of developing countries participate?’